Argentine Grand Prix: Origins and history

-The Buenos Aires Grand Prix was an event first started in 1930 as a sportscar event held at the Costanera circuit until 1940 and switched to the Retiro circuit for 1941.
+The Buenos Aires Grand Prix was an event first started in 1930 as a Formula Libre event held at the Costanera circuit until 1940 and switched to the Retiro circuit for 1941.
 After a six-year break and by then Juan Peron in office, racing resumed in 1947 at Retiro with the start of the South American "Temporada" Grand Prix series, competing twice that year under the Formula Libre regulations.
 Italian Luigi Villoresi won all 1947 Temporada events.
 The race regularly attracted Brazilian and European drivers and also Argentine drivers competing in Europe, such as Juan Manuel Fangio and José Froilán González.
 For the 1948 Grand Prix season, the race was moved to Palermo until the end of 1950.
 In 1951, the Costanera Norte circuit would host its last three Grand Prix events before completion of the Autodromo 17 de Octubre (October 17), a purpose-built circuit where the championship Formula One Argentine Grand Prix was held on different variants of the facility from 1953 to 1960, 1972 to 1981 and 1995 to 1998.